Horrendus/radiocontrol/README.md

 ## Existing features (what it is capable of right now)

+Note: this lists the features of the backend.
+Not all is yet accessible via frontend or scripts

 * add music to the MPD collection
-* add playlists (only via JSON atm)
+* add playlists (as m3u)
-* Display scheduled playlists (playlists need to be added via django admin interface)
+* Status check of playlists (do the files exist? are the tags as expected?)
+* get schedule entries
 * Add new entries to the schedule and check for scheduling conflicts
 * Start playing at the scheduled time via MPD
-* Remove

 ## Feature ideas (what it should be capable of, mostly in order of preference)

-* Authentication
-* upload playlists as m3u or xspf
 * preprocess music (mp3gain, mixramp)
+* remove or change playlists
+* schedule & remove playlists by name
-* public display of schedule
+* remove schedule entries
 * better scheduling
-** remove not yet started playlists when first playlist has already started ** stop current playlist at some predefined moment
+** see TODOs (schedule playlists after, before, in-between existing schedule entries)
+* allow more flexible backend settings, seperate debug from production settings
+* upload playlists as xspf
+* Authentication
-* placeholder "playlists" for live streaming to icecast
+* placeholder schedule entries for live streaming to icecast
 * ...

 # Project Structure

 * api: Django 2.0 REST API - under development - rewrite of the old App (mostly) from scratch, will only offer a REST API
 * frontends: diverse frontends for the API
-* old_radiocontrol_app: old Django 1 Application that supports some features with a basic HTML frontend

 ## Frontends

-* qml_pyside: Frontend using QML - under development - Dependencies: Python 3.0, PySide 2, Qt5
+* web: Vue.js 2.0 frontend - under Development
+* python_cmdline: Python scripts to access the API

 # Requirements & Installation

 ## Requirements

-* Python 3 (check requirements.txt/Pipfile for Python dependencies)
+* Python 3 (check Pipfile for Python dependencies)
-* rabbitmq (for celery)
+* redis (for celery)
 * mpd

 # Installation